How do you know those are bed bug bites?

 Are bed bug bites dangerous?

 Bed bug bites are rarely dangerous, but they can make you uncomfortably itchy.
-Therefore, if you continue to scratch them, they may become infected.
+If you continue to scratch them, they may become infected.

 Bed bug nymphs (young bed bugs)